kazurayam/ReactInputField/README.md

 docs			e2e_KatalonStudio
 ```

+Now I will create a new Next.js project named `my-next-app`.
+It is done by a single command.

 ```
 $ npx create-react-app my-next-app

 ✔ Would you like to use TypeScript? … No / Yes
 ✔ Would you like to use ESLint? … No / Yes
 ✔ Would you like to use Tailwind CSS? … No / Yes
 ✔ Would you like to use `src/` directory? … No / Yes
 ✔ Would you like to use App Router? (recommended) … No / Yes ✔ Would you like to customize the default import alias (@/*)? … No / Yes
 ```

-The "npx create-react-app" command too a few minuites to finish.
+The "npx create-react-app" command takes a few minuites to finish.

 ```
 Creating a new Next.js app in /Users/kazuakiurayama/tmp/ReactInputField-0.1.0/my-next-app.